Expert travel tips for every leg of your next holiday

 If that’s not the experience you’re after from your getaway, then it might be time to get off the beaten track.
 Charlotte Weiss of The F Diaries says “the best advice I can give is find the smaller towns.
 Don't just go to the major cities, go to the smaller towns and villages.
 They'll most likely have the best food, the nicest people, and the cheapest accommodation!”

-But if your goal is to tick some of the major cities like Paris, Rome or London off your bucket list, consider whether you need to be right in the heart of the city, or if you could commute from a neighbouring suburb, advises travel insurer Fast Cover.
+But if your goal is to tick some of the major cities like Paris, Rome or London off your bucket list, consider whether you need to be right in the heart of the city, or if you could commute from a neighbouring suburb, advises travel insurance provider Fast Cover.
 “You’ll save yourself some money and discover places and paths less taken.”

 Travelling with the whole clan?
 Finding accommodation might seem like a mammoth task, but Adamson says having more people can actually be an advantage.
 “Although at first glance villas, apartments and holiday homes can seem like an expensive option, once you divide the cost between all guests it often works out much cheaper in the long run,” she says.